xbach/docs/trezor-tech/translating.rst

 1. Register
 --------------------

-Please register by sending a request email to `support@trezor.io <mailto:support@trezor.io>`_ with the subject “Translation myTrezor (Language)”.
-Should we need your help, we would ask you to register at `Weblate.org <https://hosted.weblate.org>`_ and provide you with access to the translation project of myTrezor.
+Please register by sending a request email to `support@trezor.io <mailto:support@trezor.io>`_ with the subject “Translation TREZOR Wallet (Language)”.
+Should we need your help, we would ask you to register at `Weblate.org <https://hosted.weblate.org>`_ and provide you with access to the translation project of TREZOR Wallet.

 2. Log into Weblate & Choose language
 ------------------

-Log into Weblate and, using the provided link, navigate to SatoshiLabs / myTREZOR project.
+Log into Weblate and, using the provided link, navigate to SatoshiLabs / TREZOR Wallet project.

 Choose your language.
 In this example we are going to use Chinese.